timjore/two-cents/src/site/notes/Wicked problems are difficult or impossible to solve.md

 	- *Experts can exacerbate the problem when moving from a Complicated to a Complex context*
 	- *Complexity = interdependency = dispositional not predictable*
 - [[Kind vs. Wicked Learning Environments\|Kind vs. Wicked Learning Environments]]

+[^1]: Rittel, Horst W. J., and Melvin M. Webber.
+“Dilemmas in a General Theory of Planning.” _Policy Sciences_ 4, no. 2 (1973): 160.